gr-rahimi/APSim/README.md

 7. Update the variable ANMLZoo's address path in APSim's module `automata/AnmalZoo/anml_zoo.py` variable `_base_address`

-8. Run example scripts in the Example folder
+# Usage
+There are some scripts available in the "Example" folder replicating main experiments in the paper.
+Run each of them using the following command
+`python <script name>`